FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_02_k8sconcepts.md

 kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
 Running `kubectl config view` displays details about the kube-API server, including its address, name, and the client's key and certificate.

+We have created **config** file for **az shell** as well as the master node.

 To use kubectl from your personal client machine, you need to copy the ~/.kube/config file from the server to your client machine.
 Additionally, ensure your client machine can connect to the kube-API server's address.
-It's also important for the kube-API server to recognize your client's IP address as a trusted source by adding it to a whitelist.
-This setup ensures secure communication between your client machine and the Kubernetes cluster's control plane.

-- We have configured the master node's Ubuntu VM to also serve as a client node for accessing the Kubernetes cluster.
-Therefore, once you SSH into the master node VM, you can directly use kubectl for cluster management and operations.

 - **basic usage of** `kubectl`